barryclark/jekyll-now/_posts/2015-09-18-Mef-Plugin-Loading.md

 loading the plugins.

-The Plugin Contract library also defines the objects that are used in the communication between the client and the plugins, the `PluginExecutionEntry` and `PluginExecutionResult` classes.
+The Plugin Contract library also defines the objects that are used in the communication between the client and the plugins, the "PluginExecutionEntry" and "PluginExecutionResult" classes.

 The two core interfaces in the contract project and their respective
 properties: